briankimstudio/blockchain-tutorial/t1/README.md

 # Overview

-The purpose of this tutorial is to provide hands-on experience on building private Ethereum network and test smart contract on Linux environment.
+The purpose of this tutorial is to provide hands-on experience on building private Ethereum network and test smart contract on Linux & Windows 10 environment.

+* Required tools
 * Create Blockchain Account for Private Network
 * Create Private Blockchain Network
   + Genesis Block